I am a senior citizen that is interested in travel and in casinos and in horse racing.

 There were only a few seats left to choose from when we boarded.
-Some were single seats where they were being saved for future passengers and only two side by side seats remained.
+Some were single seats where that were being saved for future passengers and only two side-by-side seats remained.
 The driver's side of the small bus had 7 rows of side-by-side seats, while the passenger side had 5 rows, causing the driver's side the be less spacious.
 The seats that had remained open were on the driver's side.
-After we settled in, we could see that the other side of the bus had considerably more leg room.
-Although we felt crowded, we got as comfortable as we could with our knees against the seat backs in front of us and settled in.
+After we settled in, we could see that the other side of the bus had considerably more legroom.
+Although we felt crowded, we got as comfortable as we could with our knees against the seatbacks in front of us and settled in.

 Shortly after our last pickup stop, a horse race game was played where passengers could bet a dollar on one of 6 horses and then a race was run based on one die being thrown.
 A race was then run and the persons who had bet on the winning horse split the prize money.
 Six games of bingo followed where the winners were awarded reasonably nice merchandise prizes.
 I didn't win at the horses or at Bingo.

 In the 1950s, if you wished to go from the lower peninsula of Michigan to the upper peninsula, you had to ride a ferry.
 The boats would load in Mackinac City and disgorge their passengers in St. Ignace.
 The need for a bridge was recognized as early as 1883, but financial and political constraints prevented the beginning of construction until 1954.